My experience with PPA and PPD (and what I’m doing differently to prepare for baby #2)

 • I am open to combo-feeding (feeding both breast milk and formula) early on and for a longer amount of time.
 Hopefully, if I find a middle-ground approach that works for us, it will feel sustainable for longer.

-3. Lack of social interaction - This one is kind of obvious, since Jack was born in 2020.
+3. Lack of social interaction - This one is kind of obvious, since Big J was born in 2020.
 I truly don’t think I realized how different my postpartum experience was from the “norm”, since it just felt normal to me at the time and it was all I knew..
 But, not being able to go to restaurants, walk around stores, meet friends for lunch, etc is anything but normal.
 Even though things were somewhat open by fall/winter, there was still an overarching sense of worry about whether or not it was safe to take a newborn into a public place.
 It also felt scary to know whether it was safe or not to have visitors come over to the house.
 There were no in-person baby meet-ups or opportunities to socialize with other new moms.
 Jake and I personally did not do many things out of the house just for us, even if it was to run an errand or grab lunch.
 All of these things combined contributed to feelings of isolation and boredom, which both negatively affect my mood and mental health.

 What we’re planning to do differently for baby #2: